Dp-finite and Noetherian NIP integral domains: NIP Noetherian rings

 \begin{theorem} Let $R$ be an NIP Noetherian domain.
-If $R$ is not a field, then $\Frac(R)$ has characteristic 0. \end{theorem} \begin{proof} By Lemma~\ref{where}, the integral closure $\tilde{R}$ is an intersection of definable discrete valuation rings $\bigcap_{i = 1}^m \Oo_i$.
+If $R$ is not a field, then $\Frac(R)$ has characteristic 0. \end{theorem} \begin{proof} By Lemma~\ref{where}, the integral closure $\tilde{R}$ is an intersection of discrete valuation rings $\bigcap_{i = 1}^m \Oo_i$, with each $\Oo_i$ definable in the structure $R$.
 If $R \ne K$, then $\tilde{R} \ne K$.
 (Take a non-zero maximal ideal $\mm \in \Spec R$.
 Take $x \in \mm$.
 Then $1/x$ is not integral over $R$, or else $x^{-n} + c_{n-1} x^{1-n} + \cdots + c_1 x^{-1} + c_0 = 0$ for some $c_i$ in $R$.
 This would imply $-1 = c_{n-1}x + c_{n-2}x^2 + \cdots + c_0x^n \in \mm$, which is absurd.)
-Therefore some $\Oo_i$ is not $K$.\footnote{More precisely, since $K$ is not a DVR, the claim is that $m > 0$.} Then there is a definable DVR $\Oo$ on $K$.
-By \cite{KSW}, there are no NIP discrete valuation rings on fields of positive characteristic, so $\characteristic(K) = 0$. \end{proof} Now assume the henselianity conjecture (Conjecture~\ref{hens}). \begin{theorem}[Assuming HC] Let $R$ be an NIP Noetherian ring. \begin{enumerate} \item $R$ is a finite product of henselian local rings. \item If $R$ is an integral domain, then $R$ is a henselian local domain. \end{enumerate} \end{theorem} \begin{proof} This follows directly from Theorem~\ref{nip-w}, since we know $\br(R) < \infty$. \end{proof}
+Therefore some $\Oo_i$ is not $K$.\footnote{More precisely, since $K$ is not a DVR, the claim is that $m > 0$.} Then there is at least one DVR $\Oo$ on $K$, definable in the structure $R$.
+By \cite[Proposition~5.4]{KSW}, there are no NIP discrete valuation rings of positive characteristic, so $\characteristic(K) = 0$. \end{proof} Now assume the henselianity conjecture (Conjecture~\ref{hens}). \begin{theorem}[Assuming HC] Let $R$ be an NIP Noetherian ring. \begin{enumerate} \item $R$ is a finite product of henselian local rings. \item If $R$ is an integral domain, then $R$ is a henselian local domain. \end{enumerate} \end{theorem} \begin{proof} This follows directly from Theorem~\ref{nip-w}, since we know $\br(R) < \infty$ by Corollary~\ref{hah}. \end{proof}